data-edu/rviews_blog_series/1-post.md

 Let’s use `pivot_longer()` as an example.
-We’ll describe this process in three steps: discovering the concept, seeing how the concept is used, and seeing how the concept is used *in education*:
+We’ll describe this process in three steps: discovering the concept, seeing how the concept is used, and seeing how the concept is used *in education*.

 **Step 1: See the concept**